 “D. A. preaches you gotta go hard or go home—”

-Then sudden-like, the heir-apparent about-faced out.
-Twisting in the ship’s narrow hall, promptly slammed a wall.
-“Am I to blame?”
-Indeed, now dark flew like a fiend
+"True.
+How authentic am I." Then twisting in the ship’s narrow hall, promptly slammed against a wall.
+Indeed, now dark flew like a fiend to smack her fresh-eyed America low from which she could not spring quite.

-Still volleying from back inside, “Eleanor, it’s pointless to struggle. . . .”
+Still volleying from inside, “Eleanor, it’s pointless to struggle. . . .”

 Unranked kin of pickleball gods were not supposed to be kiss-'n-telling—much less balling angelic floaters!